 Stick with service, grow your service capacity and put some of your marketing budget instead of acquiring new customers, put it towards serving the customers you’ve already got better.

 Some business missions take time.
 If you look at the founder of Amazon, took him about 7 years until he turned a profit.
 Hopefully most business owners don’t have to go that long for profit.
-But keep in mind somethings aren’t just a, implement today get a result tomorrow things.
-Somethings you chip away at for monts or years to get a substantial result but celebrate these difficulties and here’s why.
+But keep in mind, some things aren’t just implement today get a result tomorrow things.
+Some things you chip away at for months or years to get a substantial result.
+But celebrate these difficulties and here’s why.
 Because if it takes you months or years, it will take your competitor months or years to replicate what you’ve got.

 That’s how you differentiate by going where other people are afraid to go or sticking with something a little bit longer than the average person can stick at it.
 You will get a result.
 I’ve been at this business thing for about 7 years now it didn’t happen overnight.
 But what I’ve got I’m proud of and I’ve worked hard for and I know that a lot of people won’t have the persistence to put in what I put it.

 I’m going to be pushing harder for the next year or two to make sure that my 10 year gap is so big that it’s going to be really hard for people to just come and take my space.
 I want my space and I’ll fight for it and that’s why I’m determined.
 That’s why I put these videos out every week and my SuperFastBusiness.com website is now growing to that 20,000 visits per month with 33,000 page views.
 That’s because of sheer persistence and determination.
 And I’d like to see you do that in your business.
 In fact comment below this video and tell me what you’ve done as a result for watching; my continuous deployment of these videos.
 What have you started in the last 2 or 3 months that you’re proud off?
 Share it with the rest of the community here.